 Avoid the anxiety and expense of tearing out your dream shower because of a few shower niche install mistakes

 A shower niche is a complicated beast, especially if you are having a contractor construct a custom shower niche for you.
 But even if you are planning to go the much safer route and install a pre-manufactured tiling niche or finished niche, you still must adhere to a few rules and procedures.
 Following this advice could save you the nightmare and expense of moisture and mold growth in your walls, and tearing out your dream shower to do the job correctly a second time.
 That should be motivation enough for you to read this article.
-Below are a few tips you must know if you want to avoid 4 Huge shower niche install mistakes during your next shower remodel.
+This is Steve from SKG Renovations (Steve’s Bio) with a few tips you must know to avoid the 4 BIG shower niche install mistakes during your next shower remodel.

-If you have not yet committed to a shower niche, read this article: Shower Niche Planning – Don’t get stuck with a shower caddy
+If you have not yet committed to a shower niche, read this article: 2018 Shower Niche Planning Guide (Height, Size, Style and Position)

 Don’t skip the waterproofing

 If you plan to install a custom built shower niche into your shower wall, and you want to avoid making one of the biggest shower niche install mistakes, you must make sure that you or your contractor doesn’t forget the waterproofing step.
 When a custom niche is built well, it can look very sturdy, solid and deceptively waterproof.
 This is a assumption made far too often when shower niches are framed into the shower wall.
 No matter how tight the joints may look in a newly constructed niche, they will not keep water from penetrating and running into the stud cavity if it is not properly waterproofed.
 You may be thinking that a leak like this seems unlikely if the niche is properly tiled & grouted after construction, and you would be right……… for awhile.